dEducation/planBar-SupplementaryMaterial/README.md

 DB password: <i>1234567890</i>

 ### planBar_Frontend
 Built ReactJS-Application connecting to localhost on ports 9001 (PBA) and 9002 (SAS).
 Wednesday, 2022-05-11 will be considered as "today".
-You may serve it with a static server (npm install -g serve, serve /planBar_Frontend)
+It can be served with a static server (npm install -g serve, serve /planBar_Frontend)